John-Ferrel/john-ferrel.github.io/content/Build Your Own Blog in Minutes with Quartz 4.md

 created: 2025-12-09 23:40
 modified: 2025-12-10 21:05
 ---
-Quartz 4 is so brilliant to build personal blog easily.
+Ready to start a blog with ease?
-You can follow me to set the most useful and simplest blog, or go with [Welcome to Quartz 4](https://quartz.jzhao.xyz/) for more details.
+Quartz 4 is the perfect tool for the job!
+Follow my step-by-step tutorial to build your own, or dive into the [Welcome to Quartz 4](https://quartz.jzhao.xyz/) documentation for even more features.

 ## 0. Before You Start
-You need
+You will need
-1. Github account (Free!)
+1. A GitHub account
 2. A computer
-3. Network(Maybe VPN is necessary)
+3. Network(a VPN may be required)
-4. [Obsidian](https://obsidian.md/) (Optional, but I think it's the best note editor)
+4. [Obsidian](https://obsidian.md/) (Optional, but highly recommended for the best editing experience)

-Have a look to my blog: [Welcome to John Ferrel Blog](https://john-ferrel.github.io/)
+Have a look at my blog: [Welcome to John Ferrel Blog](https://john-ferrel.github.io/)

 ## 1. Set Up Environment
-## git
+### Install Git

 https://git-scm.com/install/windows

-## Node.js
+### Install Node.js
 [Node.js — Download Node.js®](https://nodejs.org/zh-cn/download)
-Get a prebuilt Node.js for Windows is enough.
+For Windows, simply download the prebuilt installer.
 ![[Pasted image 20251210225315.png]]
-## Validate Installation
+### Validate Installation
 Open PowerShell or CMD:
 ```bash
 git --version